 - JS HTTP/2 Push – OFF is safest, doesn’t make much difference for most sites.

 - HTML Minify – OFF.
-Use Cloudflare if you want it.
+Do it from Cloudflare or CDN if you want it.

 - Inline CSS Minify – OFF.
 Doesn’t make much difference.